COLLAS CRILL TERMS AND CONDITIONS OF BUSINESS - LEGAL SERVICES

 4.3.2The "recoverable costs" will usually be substantially less than the costs and expenses the successful party has incurred.
 The ability to recover any such costs from the unsuccessful party will be dependent on the unsuccessful party having cash or other assets with which to pay those costs.
 Where we are instructed in a matter which is or may become contentious we will provide you with further details in respect of our fees, and the extent of any liability for or ability to recover costs from other parties.

-We do not take on legally aided clients in BVI, Cayman, Guernsey or Singapore.
+We do not take on legally aided clients in BVI, Cayman or Guernsey.
 Clients in Jersey who intend to apply for legal aid must advise immediately as due to the relevant rules we may no longer be able to act on your behalf.